Adopted Tax Rate

 Compared to similarly sized cities throughout the state, including those in our region, we are proud to have one of the lowest tax rates in the state while still providing the high level of services our citizens expect.
 In fact, the average household cost of services has remained low, even as the services and amenities provided by our lean but championship workforce daily have increased.

-Sugar Land has lowered its property tax rate over 18 cents since 1993 and has maintained the second lowest tax rate in the State among cities our size – with the City's tax bill making up only 15% of the average residential tax bill.
+Sugar Land has lowered its property tax rate significantly since 1993 and has maintained the second lowest tax rate in the State among cities our size – with the City's tax bill making up only 15% of the average residential tax bill.

 Sugar Land collects one of the lowest amounts in residential property taxes on a per capita basis – not only in the Houston region but also across the state – based on a comparison of peer cities.